shostakovich/mugim/source/_posts/2013-06-06-how-to-handle-errors-like-a-professional.markdown

 If you have the possibility to buy time - like rolling back to the last release or toggle a feature switch, you should do this first.
 The less stress you feel the faster you usually find the problem and the better is the quality of your fix.

+Additionally you avoid stupid mistakes if you are really relaxed.
+Often the situation is caotic and you need to maintain a relaxed oversight as long as you can.

 ## You can find out why the error happened

 If the cause isn't obvious you have to look for it.
 There are tons of ressources about troubleshooting out there.